-Year F Ended
+Year Ended

-December 30, December 31,
+December 30, 2006 December 31, 2005 Change % Change

-2006 2005 (in millions) Change % Change
+(in million ıs)

-Selling, general and administrative \$102.4 \$72.6 \$29.8 41.1%
+Selling, general and administrative \$ 102.4 \$ 72.6 \$ 29.8 41.1%

 Percent of revenue 22.0% 17.0%

 The increase in selling, general and administrative expense in fiscal 2006 was principally due to increases of: (1) \$14.8 million for stock compensation expense; (2) \$8.2 million for other personnel-related expenses; (3) \$3.0 million related to relocating our corporate headquarters; and (4) \$1.1 million of higher legal fees related to litigation.
 We expect that selling, general and administrative expense will increase in absolute dollars in future periods as we continue to expand our sales channels, marketing applications efforts and administrative infrastructure.